survivejs/webpack-book/manuscript/loading/02_images.md

 ## Loading Images Dynamically

-Sometimes you might want to load an image dynamically based on a condition.
-This is where code splitting techniques can come in handy.
-They still assume the files exist in the file system.
-See the *Code Splitting* chapter for further information.
+Webpack allows you to load images dynamically based on a condition.
+The techniques covered in the *Code Splitting* chapter are enough for this purpose.
+Doing this can save bandwidth and load images only when you need them or preload them while you have time.

 ## Images and *css-loader* Source Map Gotcha